VCCT-PROG7312-2025-G1/ST10296167_PROG7312_POE/README.md

 **Location**: `DataStructures/ReportsMinHeap.cs` → `DataStore.ReportsMinHeap`

-**Purpose**: Optimizes the display order of service requests by sorting them based on a combined priority score that adapts to user role (user vs. employee), ensuring the most relevant issues appear first for each audience.
+**Purpose**: Optimizes the display order of service requests by sorting them based on a combined priority score that adapts to user role (user vs. employee), ensuring the most relevant issues appear first for each type.

 **Role & Efficiency Contribution**: